huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Jughead
 - [ ] Hagar the Horrible

-#### The constellations Ursa Major and Minor, each contain  part known as the "Big and "Little" what?
+#### The constellations Ursa Major and Minor, each contain  part known as the "Big" and "Little" what?

 - [x] Dipper
 - [ ] Diaper